Harmony Public Schools San Antonio Enrollment Guide for 2023–24

 Since its founding in Houston in 2000, Harmony Public Schools has focused on STEM education—the fields of study that examine the natural world and how it operates.
 Project-based learning enables students to master academic concepts by making them work in the real world.
 Students are encouraged to compete in STEM activities like science fairs and robotics contests to test their knowledge against other challengers.
 Harmony serves a significant number of economically disadvantaged students, and helps them achieve high rates of graduation and college acceptance.

 As part of their 2025 strategic plan, Harmony Public Schools has defined their North Star for 2025 and beyond: a graduate profile that defines the characteristics they want their students to exhibit when they graduate and move on to their post-secondary endeavors.
-The team at Harmony Public School is confident that if implement their key design elements with fidelity and quality, then they will be successful in producing North Star students.
+The team at Harmony Public School is confident that if they implement their key design elements with fidelity and quality, then they will be successful in producing North Star students.

 Harmony Public Schools infographic graduate profile